-The Anti-social Behaviour, Crime and Policing Act 2014 included two specific measures designed to give victims and communities a say in the way that complaints of anti-social behaviour are dealt with, and to help ensure that victims' voices are heard.
+The Anti-social Behaviour, Crime and Policing Act 2014 included two specific measures, designed to give victims and communities a say in the way that complaints of anti-social behaviour are dealt with, and to help ensure that victims' voices are heard.
 These measures are:

-behaviour the ability to demand a formal case review where the locally defined threshold is met, in order to determine whether there is further action that can be taken.
-The relevant bodies in the local area must agree on, and publish their Case Review/Community Trigger procedures; and the Community Remedy: this gives victims a say in the out-of-court punishment of perpetrators of anti-social behaviour when a community resolution, conditional caution of youth conditional caution is chosen as the most appropriate response. r The above measures are discussed in more detail in this part of this guidance.
+- the ASB Case Review (formerly known as the Community Trigger): this gives victims of persistent anti-social behaviour the ability to demand a formal case review where the locally defined threshold is met, in order to determine whether there is further action that can be taken.
+The relevant bodies in the local area must agree on, and publish their ASB Case Review procedures; and - the Community Remedy: this gives victims a say in the out-of-court punishment of perpetrators of anti-social behaviour when a community resolution, conditional caution or youth conditional caution is chosen as the most appropriate response.

+The above measures are discussed in more detail in this part of this guidance.

-1.1 The ASB Case Review (also known as the Community Trigger)
+1.1 The ASB Case Review (formerly known as the Community Trigger)